-House to vote on killing Dodd-Frank today
+House votes to kill Dodd-Frank.
+Now what?

 Crapo has vowed to work with all stakeholders, including the Trump White House and regulators, "to strike a balance" in achieving smart regulation that spurs the U.S. economy.

+The Idaho senator lauded the bill's passage as a "positive move away from government micromanagement, and returns to basic principles of safety and soundness and market-driven principles."

-The Idaho Republican has set his own target of early 2018 to pass major bank reform legislation.
+He has set his own target of early 2018 to pass major bank reform legislation.

 Related: Wall Street hates the Volcker Rule.
 Will Trump finally kill it?